ozgurg/docker-lamp/README.md

 It's based on [docker-compose-lamp](https://github.com/sprintcube/docker-compose-lamp).
 Use the original one, if you need advanced solution.

 I customized, removed and simplified parts that I don't need right now.

-It's definitely not production ready and not tested for it.
+It's not production ready and not tested for it.

 ## Installation